brunnerjanos/amplifer-model/README.md

 # amplifer-model

 The model relates to the manuscript entitled:
-"Small size of recorded neuronal structures confine the accuracy in direct axonal voltage measurements"
+"Small size of recorded neuronal structures confines the accuracy in direct axonal voltage measurements"
 	Viktor János Oláh, Gergely Tarcsay and János Brunner 2021
 ----------------------------------------------------------------------------------------------------------